Skip to main content

 How much vitamin D do I need?

-Vitamin D is sometimes known as the 'sunshine vitamin': the natural type of vitamin D is produced in your skin when you're exposed to sunlight.
+Vitamin D is sometimes known as the 'sunshine vitamin': the natural type of vitamin D is produced in skin when it is exposed to sunlight.

-In the UK, sunshine isn't strong enough to allow you to make your own vitamin D in winter.
+In the UK, sunshine isn't usually strong enough to allow the skin to make its own vitamin D in winter.
 So it's now recommended that everyone over 1 year old take 10 micrograms (400 International Units) a day from October to March.

-Certain groups of people are at higher risk of low vitamin D. It's advised that you take a vitamin D supplement of 10 micrograms (400 International Units) a day all year round if you:
+Certain groups of people are at higher risk of low vitamin D. It's advised that people take a vitamin D supplement of 10 micrograms (400 International Units) a day all year round if they:

 • Are pregnant or breastfeeding.